 GOG 109/SWOG 8797 trial

-In this phase III trial, 243 high risk patients were randomised to receive adjuvant pelvic radiotherapy (RT) (n = 116) alone vs RT and concurrent chemoradiotherapy (n = 127).r High risk patients were defined as stage 1A2, 1B or 2A cervical malignancy with any of the following: positive pelvic lymph node, positive parametrium or positive surgical margin.
+In this phase III trial, 243 high risk patients were randomised to receive adjuvant pelvic radiation therapy (RT) (n = 116) alone vs RT and concurrent chemoradiation therapy (n = 127).r High risk patients were defined as stage 1A2, 1B or 2A cervical malignancy with any of the following: positive pelvic lymph node, positive parametrium or positive surgical margin.
 Patients receiving RT were prescribed a dose 49.3Gy in 29 fractions, and chemotherapy consisted of 4 cycles of cisplatin (70 mg/m2, day 1) and infusional 5FU (1000 mg/m2/day, days 1-4), with the first two cycles given concurrent with RT.
 The primary end point was overall survival, and secondary end points included progression-free survival, recurrence rates and toxicity.
 Data was analysed after a median follow-up of 42 months.

 Patients receiving the CRT regimen vs RT alone had a statistically significant improvement in 4 year estimated progression-free survival (80% vs 63% respectively) and 4 year estimated overall survival 81% vs 71% for the CRT and RT alone groups respectively.
 The hazard ratios for 4 year estimated overall survival and 4 year estimated progression-free survival were 1.96 (p = 0.007) and 2.01 (p = 0.003) respectively.
 Pelvic and extrapelvic recurrences were less frequent in those patients receiving the CRT regimen.
 Overall, 15.7% of patients who received CRT relapsed, compared with 33.6% in the RT alone group.
 There was no statistically significant differences in the pattern of recurrence between the two treatment arms (p = 0.20).